 Many sellers take negotiating personally and lose out on creating a win-win deal (if not the entire deal).
 You are going to receive feedback from the buyers that you may not like as you've quite possibly owned your home for many years and consider it to be your "castle" however remember buyers wont see your home through your eyes.
 Remember, this is a business transaction — perhaps the biggest one of your life that you're about to make.
 Take your ego out of the transaction and put your head back into it.

 Too many sellers lose big bucks because they were afraid to disclose their homes imperfections.
 Be upfront about your home’s issues.
 It will save you money, time and worry, especially if the buyers end up finding out the problems themselves — because they will.

 8. Overlooking Extra Expenses At Closing

-Home sellers throw thousands away by not requesting and confirming a list of fees and expenses prior to closing.
+Home sellers throw thousands away by not requesting and confirming a list of fees and expenses before closing.
 Review the estimated closing cost statements with your real estate agent well before it’s time to hand over the keys.
 Don’t expect any discounts and credits on closing day if you overlook this step.

-9. Using Lousy Photos
+9. Using Unprofessional Photos

 This is a pet peeve.
 Too many homes for sales feature amateur smart phone photography in their listings.
 More than 90% of all buyers begin their home search online, so you need to ensure you and your agent nail your home’s marketing!
 You will not ever get a second chance to make a first impression so make sure you engage in a marketing package that will put your property into the very best light as remember, first impressions count!